XamarinUniversity/build2018-labs/lab1/README.md

 5. Click **Add** to add the page.

-This will add two files to the project: a XAML file which has the UI definition, and a C# code behind file where our page-specific behavior can be coded.
+This will add two files to the project: a XAML file which has the UI definition, and a C# code behind file where the page-specific behavior can be coded.

 ### Navigate to the new page

-Now let's update our code to display the new page when we tap on one of our items in the `ListView`.
+Now, update the code to display the new page when the user taps on one of the items in the `ListView`.

 1. Open the **MainPage.xaml.cs** code behind file.
 2. Locate the constructor, after the call to `InitializeComponent`, add an event handler to the `entries.ItemTapped` event.
 Name the method `OnItemTapped`.